-Banks and other financial institutions remain the most targeted among hackers, according to a 2013 Verizon report.
-In 2014 a criminal gang used a “screen-grabbing” bug to steal millions from Santander bank.
+Banks and other financial institutions remain the most targeted among hackers, according to a 2020 OGL Computer report.
+In 2014 a criminal gang used a ‘screen-grabbing’ bug to steal millions from Santander bank.
 One of Britain’s biggest insolvency practitioners was investigated for corporate espionage after an employee seconded to Barclays allegedly stole information about one of the bank’s clients back in 2012.
 And security researchers found vulnerabilities in video conferencing systems at thousands of top level corporations, including Goldman Sachs’ boardroom.

 The above corporate espionage examples demonstrate the attack methodologies that financial organisation are at risk of, including the insider threat, criminal attacks and technical eavesdropping.
-It is fundamental that the necessary precautions are taken to protect current and future sensitive and confidential conversations and information, at a time when information relating to an organisation’s activities and plans are likely to be extremely valuable to competitors and others connected or affected by the plans.
+It is fundamental that the necessary precautions are taken to protect both current and future confidential conversations and information.
+This is especially important when information relating to an organisation’s activities and plans are likely to be extremely valuable to competitors and others connected or affected by the plans.

 It’s crucial that CEOs and CSOs ensure that their security teams are taking appropriate action to mitigate against corporate espionage threats.
-In particular, a programme of counter surveillance solutions should be put in place at times of heightened organisational activity, such as financial result announcements, M & As, senior management reshuffles, board meetings and major press announcements.
+In particular, a programme of counter-surveillance solutions should be put in place at times of heightened organisational activity, such as financial result announcements, mergers, acquisitions, senior management reshuffles, board meetings and major press announcements.

 The financial services industry has been at the forefront of many high-profile corporate espionage cases over recent years, and banks and other financial institutions remain the most targeted among hackers.

-A leading international investment bank, with a presence in most major markets around the world, was reviewing the provision of its TSCM inspections which had long formed the basis of its counter-espionage strategy.
-The company invited TSCM suppliers to tender for the company’s future counter-surveillance requirements.
+A leading international investment bank, with a presence in most major markets around the world, was reviewing the provision of its TSCM services, which had long formed the basis of its counter espionage strategy.
+The company invited TSCM suppliers to tender for the company’s counter-surveillance requirements.